-Judge Fischer agreed.
-In a 15 page single-spaced Memorandum of Decision, she granted the motion for summary judgment on all grounds requested.
-Judge Fischer dismissed the case in its entirety and on December 15, 2016 entered judgment for all defendants and against the plaintiff.
+The court agreed.
+In a 15 page single-spaced Memorandum of Decision, the court granted the motion for summary judgment on all grounds requested and dismissed the case in its entirety and on December 15, 2016 entered judgment for all defendants and against the plaintiff.
 The entire memorandum will not be discussed here, but only what Daley and Heft believes is a “hot” issue right now, the “clearly established” prong of qualified immunity.
 Indeed, the court did find that the officer did not violate plaintiff’s Fourth Amendment rights because the officer’s split-second decision to use deadly force was based upon reasonable cause – based on objectively reasonable facts – to believe plaintiff posed a threat of serious harm to others.

-The motion was argued to Judge Fischer by Mitchell D. Dean.
+The motion was argued by Mitchell D. Dean.
 The motion was written by Mitchell D. Dean, Lee Roistacher (Certified Appellate Specialist, State Bar of California Board of Legal Specialization) and Garrett Smee.
 Heather Paradis assisted on the underlying litigation efforts leading to the motion.